lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * ceil(): the ceiling function.

-## Pre-requirements # {#sec-block-wise-pre-req}
+## Pre-requirements for the EDHOC + OSCORE Request # {#sec-block-wise-pre-req}

-Before sending an EDHOC + OSCORE request, the CoAP client has to perform the following checks.
-Note that, while the CoAP client is able to fragment the application data, it cannot fragment the EDHOC + OSCORE request or the EDHOC message_3 added therein.
+Before sending an EDHOC + OSCORE request, a CoAP client has to perform the following checks.
+Note that, while the CoAP client is able to fragment the plain application data before any OSCORE processing, it cannot fragment the EDHOC + OSCORE request or the EDHOC message_3 added therein.

-* If inner Block-wise is not used, hence SIZE_APP <= LIMIT, the CoAP client must verify whether all the following conditions hold:
+* If inner Block-wise is not used, hence SIZE_BODY <= LIMIT, the CoAP client must verify whether all the following conditions hold:

-  - COND1: SIZE_EDHOC <= LIMIT
+  - COND1: SIZE_EDHOC_M3 <= LIMIT

-  - COND2: (SIZE_APP + SIZE_EDHOC) <= LIMIT
+  - COND2: (SIZE_BODY + SIZE_EDHOC_M3) <= LIMIT

 * If inner Block-wise is used, the CoAP client must verify whether all the following conditions hold:

-  - COND3: SIZE_EDHOC <= LIMIT
+  - COND3: SIZE_EDHOC_M3 <= LIMIT

-  - COND4: (SIZE_BLOCK + SIZE_EDHOC) <= LIMIT
+  - COND4: (SIZE_BLOCK + SIZE_EDHOC_M3) <= LIMIT

 In either case, if not all the corresponding conditions hold, the CoAP client should not send the EDHOC + OSCORE request.
 Instead, the CoAP client can continue by switching to the purely sequential, original EDHOC workflow (see {{Section A.2.1 of RFC9528}}).
 That is, the CoAP client first sends EDHOC message_3 prepended by the EDHOC Connection Identifier C_R encoded as per {{Section 3.3 of RFC9528}}, and then sends the OSCORE-protected CoAP request once the EDHOC execution is completed.